canada-ca/canada-ca.github.io/_posts/2020-01-28-optimisation-recherche-vocale.md

 Au cours de cette série, nous examinerons les raisons qui expliquent ce constat.
 Nous traiterons des mesures pratiques à adopter pour créer des interactions vocales efficaces.

 Commençons par la première étape essentielle : L’optimisation de votre contenu pour la recherche vocale.

-However, in our experiment on the CRA project, we found that people were a little cautious of the conversational agent we built.
-In fact, not one test participant tried it of their own accord.
-They all had to be prompted to use it.

-Over this series we’ll explore why and what practical steps you can take to set yourself up for creating successful voice interactions.

-We’ll start with the essential first step: Optimize your content for voice search.

 ## Optimize your content for voice search